Bures-online.co.uk

 Bures Meadow taken from Station Road

-Map dated 1898 shows one of these properties to be an "Inn"
+Map dated 1898, indicates one of these properties was an "Inn"

 Bures Meadow taken from the roadbridge